Seen from above, a wooden table is set with a plate of potato pancakes and bacon, a jar of lingonberry jam and a glass of milk.

 1. Lingonberries go with anything

-Just like ketchup and mustard, lingonberry jam is widely used to accompany a variety of dishes, from meatballs and pancakes to porridge and black pudding (blodpudding).
-But despite its sweetness, it is rarely used on bread.
-Thanks to the right of public access (allemansrätten), which gives everyone the freedom to roam and enjoy nature, many Swedes grow up picking lingonberries in the forest, and using these tiny tart red fruits to make a jam-like preserve.
+Just like ketchup and mustard, Swedes use lingonberry jam to accompany a variety of Swedish food, from meatballs and pancakes to porridge and black pudding (blodpudding).
+But despite its sweetness, people rarely use it on bread.
+Thanks to the right of public access (allemansrÀtten), which gives everyone the freedom to roam and enjoy nature, many Swedes grow up picking lingonberries in the forest, and using these tiny tart red fruits to make a jam-like preserve.

 2. Pickled herring – centre of the smorgasbord